 This wholegrain millet bread is naturally gluten-free and vegan, it is soft, fluffy, moist, and so easy to make!
 It is also much cheaper than storebought bread, yet it is squishy, light, and has a delicate crumb.
-This is the easier version of my no-knead gluten-free bread!
+This is the easier version of my psyllium gluten-free bread!

 Jump to: